Scar pulling: why it happens and how to regain mobility naturally

 • Functional disturbances: digestion, transit, breathing, pelvic floor

 These symptoms indicate that adhesions are beginning to affect your quality of life.
-The earlier you intervene, the more effective the results. - but even an old scar can be worked on and improved.
+The earlier you intervene, the more effective the results.
+But even an old scar can be treated and improved.

 My scar is pulling: can it affect other parts of my body?